 If you process debit or credit card information, you may be subject to the Payment Card Industry Data Security Standard (PCI DSS).

 Similarly, if you intend to comply with ISO 27001, the international standard that describes best practice for information security, you must take note of its requirements.
 These compliance requirements will dictate what information must be included in your information security policy and the rules you should follow.
 A simple data retention policy will address: the types of information the policy covers, how long you are entitled to keep the information, and what you should do with data when you no longer have a legitimate purpose to store it.

 What are data retention best practices?

-You should periodically review the data you hold, and delete or anonymise it when no longer required
+- You should periodically review the data you hold, and delete or anonymize it when no longer required

 How do I set a data retention period?